rahulrsingh09/AngularConcepts/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) By Rahul Singh <rahulrsingh09@gmail.com>

-Please pardon the use of CSS here as this more to do with Angular than UI and UX design.
+Please fork this repo or write to me at rahulrsingh09@gmail.com to add more concepts that you have .

-Please fork this repo or write to me at rahulrsingh09@gmail.com to add more concepts that you have any problem with will be glad to help.
+For any problem raise and issue will be glad to to help.

 This Repo Gives a code Demo of some of the Concepts of Angular 2 in a basic way , will update it for more soon :- Angular Core Concepts